 Pairwise E3–substrate interactions, integrating known and predicted ESIs datasets along with direct and indirect protein–protein interactions.
 These map to approximately 75% of the ubiquitinated proteome, linking E3s to over 12,000 human proteins.

-The Database, including all associated datasets, metadata, and documentation, is the intellectual property of the PROXIDRUGs consortium and the InnoDATA project.
+The E3 Ligome database, including all associated data, metadata, and documentation, is the intellectual property of Goethe University (PROXIDRUGs consortium) under the InnoDATA project.

-The content of the Database is protected under applicable copyright and database protection laws.
+The contents of this Database are protected under applicable copyright and database protection laws.

 Permitted Use